xiaohuiwang000/xiaohuiwang000.github.io/_pages/about.md

 This summer, I will be joining HKU [MMLab](https://mmlab.ie.cuhk.edu.hk) as a **research intern** under the supervision of [Prof. Ping Luo](http://luoping.me/).
 I am excited to work alongside talented researchers.

 <span style="color:blue;">If you are interested in connecting, collaborating, or discussing ideas, feel free to reach out to me via email.
-I am also seeking a Ph.D. position for Fall 2026.</span>
+I am also seeking a Ph.D. position for Fall 2026.
+You can access my CV [HERE](https://drive.google.com/file/d/10j7GBb5i3O8H4TULptcc9b_-NXAcT2j3/view?usp=drive_link)</span>

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 I am proud to be named one of the Top 10 Students in the School of Information Science and Technology!